Dentures in Turkey

 How Much Do Partial Dentures Cost in Turkey?

 Turkey offers quality dental care at lower costs, making it a top destination for dental tourism, especially for partial dentures.
-The cost of partial dentures in Turkey varies depending on materials, complexity, and the clinic’s reputation.
-On average, acrylic partial dentures cost between €150–€300, while metal or flexible dentures can range from €300–€600.
+The cost varies depending on materials, complexity, and the clinic's reputation.
+On average, acrylic options cost between €150–€300, while metal or flexible ones can range from €300–€600.

 High-end or customized options may reach €800 or more, especially in private clinics with advanced technology.
 Additional costs may include consultations, adjustments, and follow-ups.
 Turkey is known for offering affordable yet high-quality dental care, making it a popular destination for dental tourism.
 Prices are generally lower than in Europe or the US without compromising on expertise or materials.